-To support this ‘community based’ model five pharmacotherapy networks (three regional and two metropolitan) have been established across Victoria.
-The networks aim to ensure there is an integrated, coordinated and accessible pharmacotherapy system available for people addicted to opioids, whether they live in metropolitan Melbourne or regional Victoria.
-The networks are there to provide support, education and information for general practice staff, pharmacists, and allied health professionals.
+The Barwon-South Western pharmacotherapy network is one of five such networks in Victoria.
+These networks aim to ensure integrated, coordinated and accessible pharmacotherapy systems are available to people addicted to opioids.
+The networks provide support, education and information for general practice staff, pharmacists, and allied health professionals.

 - Drive service system reform to develop a strong and sustainable community Opioid replacement therapy (ORT) workforce that is supported by an adaptive, responsive and outcome focused opioid management support.

 - Enhance service integration, coordination, referral pathways and collaboration between community based, specialist ORT providers and the broader Alcohol and Other Drugs (AOD) sector.